 Also, during that time, tournament venues around the world spent sponsored funds to upgrade their arenas, maintain the courts, and pay their staff.
 That staff includes coaches, who train new generations of tennis professionals.
 As those junior players master tennis strategy, sponsor scouts hover courtside, looking for their next protégé.

 The tennis world has a self-supporting financial ecosystem, of which the Madrid Open is a part.
 Over its 23-year history, this tournament has taken great strides to attract top players - and big money.
 Its efforts have paid off.
-Madrid is one of the most highly-anticipated clay season tournaments on the tennis calendar.
+Madrid is one of the most highly anticipated clay season tournaments on the tennis calendar.

 Enjoyed this article?
 Leave a rating!